cr3ativ3/Fluf/README.md

 ## Features
  * Provider-Method based injection from multiple Modules
  * Constructor & Setter injection
- * Supports injectin parameterized types, collections, poviders
+ * Supports injection parameterized types, collections, poviders
  * Supports specific and wildcard qualifiers
  * Does not intrude your codebase and you have all the control over the injection process
  * No need to modify (not even annotate) injectable classes